voussoir/etiquette/README.md

 - Improve the "tags on this page" list.
 Maybe add separate buttons for must/may/forbid on each.
 - Some way for the database to re-identify a file that was moved / renamed (lost & found).
 Maybe file hash of the first few mb is good enough.
 - Debate whether the `UserMixin.login` method should accept usernames or I should standardize the usage of IDs only internally.
-- Album size is calculated every time you refresh the page.
-For large albums this is very slow.
-Consider caching?
-Or saving to db?
+- Ability to access user page and user photos by user's ID, not just username.
+- Should album size be cached on disk?
 - Organize the tag exporter functions better.
-- Replace columns like area, ratio, bitrate by using [expression indices](https://sqlite.org/expridx.html) &mdash; `width * height` etc.
+- Replace columns like area, ratio, bitrate by using expression indices or views (`width * height` etc).
 - Add some way to support large image albums without flooding the search results.
 Considering a "hidden" property so that a handful of representative images can appear in the search results, and the rest can be found on the actual Album page.

 ### Changelog